evilthreads669966/BootLaces/README.md

 scheduler.scheduleYearly(MyWorker()) //runs task once every year and persists through reboot
 ```
 ## Important To Know
-- You can schedule as many workers as you want both persistent and one time workers.
-- Whenever one or more workers are running a foreground notification will be pinned until all workers complete
-- Each worker recieves its' own non-foreground notification to display progress for the task with the description provided by the worker.
 ## License
 ```
 Copyright 2019 Chris Basinger